 To save plan costs

 - Square Online: Square Online is the best free ecommerce website builder.
 It includes POS, curbside pickup, discounts, and many other features for free that competitors don’t.
+However, you’ll have to pay a competitive price to switch to a premium (which you’ll likely need to for using a custom domain name, if not anything else).

 - WooCommerce: WooCommerce is a free-to-use WordPress plugin for ecommerce.
 It’s not like Shopify in that a website builder, hosting, SSL certificate, etc., aren’t included in the package.
 You have to buy them separately.

 - Squarespace: Squarespace’s ecommerce plans start at $23/month, which is cheaper than Shopify.
 Plus, it is cheaper on the development and themes front.
+Check out Squarespace vs Shopify.

 To save theme costs